35 of the most revolutionary inventions that shaped our world

 In 1928, Alexander Fleming identified penicillin, derived from a mold species.

-Throughout the 20th century, antibiotics spread rapidly and proved to be a significant living improvement, fighting nearly every known infection and protecting people's health.
+Throughout the 20th century, antibiotics spread rapidly and proved a significant living improvement, fighting nearly every known infection and protecting people's health.
 But, their overprescription and use could soon render them ineffective.

 20. Contraceptives changed women's lives forever but are arguably controversial